 ICE! comes alive through a distinct theme at each.
 Gaylord Opryland (Nashville, TN) will feature the popular A Christmas Story.
 The Gaylord Texan in Grapevine, Texas, will present A Charlie Brown Christmas in its ICE! experience.
 The Polar Express will be main attraction at the Gaylord Palms in Kissimmee, Florida, while the Gaylord National right outside of Washington, D.C will showcase Dr. Seuss’ How the Grinch Stole Christmas.
 And the Gaylord Rockies in Denver, CO will bring Rudolph the Red-Nosed Reindeer to life.

 Christmas in California at the Fairmont Hotel San Francisco

-Christmas at the Fairmont Hotel in San Francisco is not only first among California holiday legends but legendary among Christmas hotel destinations.
-Fairmont San Francisco transforms the hotel’s grand lobby into Christmas central with life-sized Gingerbread House.
+Christmas at the Fairmont Hotel in San Francisco is not only first among California holiday legends; it’s legendary among Christmas hotel destinations.
+Fairmont San Francisco transforms the hotel’s grand lobby into Christmas central with a life size gingerbread house.
 This house is more 25 feet tall and 35 feet wide!
 For a super fun special treat, children can stay in the Santa Suite.
 The Santa Suite is the specially decorated “home” of Santa and Mrs. Claus at the Fairmont when they’re in California.
 To round out the experience, you can choose from the Gingerbread Holiday afternoon tea or a special private dining inside the Gingerbread House.